-- ✓ The income statement summarizes the inflows of assets from the sale of products and services during the period.
-The income statement also summarizes the outflow of assets for expenses during the period leading down to the well-known bottom line, or final profit or loss for the period. - ✓ The cash flow statement summarizes the business's cash inflows and outflows during the period.
-The first part of this financial statement calculates the net increase or decrease in cash during the period from the profit-making activities reported in the income statement.
+- ✓ The profit and loss account summarises the inflows of assets from the sale of products and services during the period.
+The profit and loss account also summarises the outflow of assets for expenses during the period leading down to the well-known bottom line, or final profit, or loss, for the period. - ✓ The cash flow statement summarises the business's cash inflows and outflows during the period.
+The first part of this financial statement calculates the net increase or decrease in cash during the period from the profit-making activities reported in the profit and loss account.

-The balance sheet, income statement, and cash flow statement constitute the hard core of a financial report to those persons outside a business who need to stay informed about the business's financial affairs.
-These individuals have invested capital in the business, or the business owes them money; therefore they have a financial interest in how well the business is doing.
-These three key financial statements are also used by the managers of a business to keep informed about what's going on and the financial position of the business.
+The balance sheet, profit and loss account, and cash flow statement constitute the hard core of a financial report to those persons outside a business who need to stay informed about the business's financial affairs.
+These individuals have invested capital in the business, or the business owes them money and therefore they have a financial interest in how well the business is doing.
+These three key financial statements are also used by the managers of a business to keep themselves informed about what's going on and the financial position of the business.
 They are absolutely essential to helping managers control the performance of a business, identify problems as they come up, and plan the future course of a business.
 Managers also need other information that is not reported in the three basic financial statements.
 (Part III of this book explains these additional reports.)